 Once again, regardless of the causes, prompt treatment for eye infections in dogs is essential.
 If you failed to prevent any of these eye problems, then taking your dog to the vet immediately is crucial – dog eye infections may become chronic or cause lasting damage if you don’t attend to them right away.

-Preventing Dog Eye Infections
+5 Ways to Prevent Dog Eye Infections

 How many times have you heard that prevention is better than cure?
 In the case of dog eye infection issues, this is more true than ever.
 There are several dog eye care products you can use as treatments or as preventatives.